Why I Wrote The Connector’s Way

 Five years ago, I started writing a non-fiction handbook about how to build business relationships.
 I quickly became bored.
 When I switched to a business parable format, the ideas began to flow.

 The Story: Building Business One Relationship at a Time

 The Connector’s Way is a fictional story about Robert Hanson, an insurance agency owner who is on the brink of bankruptcy.
 Robert meets two mentors and natural connectors who show him that the keys to success are simpler than he imagined.
 While the main character is in insurance, the lessons he learns apply to anybody looking for business success through better relationships.

 The simplicity of building relationships is what inspired my book.
 We are inundated every day with marketing messages that tell us the path to building better business relationships lies with the newest technology and the latest social networking sites.
 The pitches are compelling—on multiple occasions, I’ve found myself eagerly awaiting a smartphone release or signing up for the flavor-of-the-moment social media site that promises to make it easier than ever to build my network.
 My expectations are never met.

 We can become so enamored with technology that we tune out the people around us.
 Need proof?
 Look around the next time you’re at a restaurant.
 You’ll see couples and families silently staring at their screens instead of talking and enjoying each other’s company.

 At its very best, technology lets us build on our real-world relationships.
 All examples involving technology in The Connector’s Way demonstrate how it can be used to strengthen rather than replace how we connect personally.

-Our motto at The Galvanizing Group is “Nothing happens behind a desk.”
-We need to be out in the world building relationships in order to grow our business.
-We adamantly believe that all business is personal.
-I agree wholeheartedly with Bob Burg, coauthor of The Go-Giver, who wrote: “All things being equal, people will do business with, and refer business to, those people they know, like, and trust.”
+My personal motto is “Nothing happens behind a desk.”
+I need to be out in the world building relationships in order to grow my business and I believe the same holds true for every professional.
+I adamantly believe that all business is personal and agree wholeheartedly with Bob Burg, coauthor of The Go-Giver, who wrote: “All things being equal, people will do business with, and refer business to, those people they know, like, and trust.”